GUllane no 1 - 17 POINTS

 There is such a variety of different courses in East Lothian that you could find a tour that fits most budgets.
 The top end trip would include Gullane 1, Muirfield and North Berwick and then adding one of the courses at Archerfield or the Renaissance.
 The next 'tier down' from that, but still a great string of courses would be picking any from The Glen, Gullane 2 or 3, Luffness, Kilspindie, Dunbar, Craigielaw or Longniddry.
 Only Dunbar is more than 10 minutes in the car from Gullane so you really are spoilt for choice.

 Staying in Gullane is definitely an option and then just walking to the course.
-There are rooms at the Golf Inn or the Mallard Hotel as well as several B&Bs.
-While there's not much choice of restaurants in the village the Main Course is a nice Italian.
-The Old Clubhouse pub and restaurant overlooks the children's course in the centre of the village.
+There are rooms at the Bonnie Badger (formerly the Golf Inn before top chef Tom Kitchen took it over) or the Mallard Hotel as well as several B&Bs.
+When it comes to eating I would say that the Main Course is your best bet - a great Italian with wonderful staff.
+The aforoementioned Bonnie Badger is a gastropub with London prices and a nice place to have a drink too.
+In the summer be sure to find the beer garden at the rear.
+The Old Clubhouse pub and restaurant overlooks the children's course in the centre of the village and while the food isn’t quite up to the standard of the others, the view from the patio is great.

 So there are several diversions in Gullane but you will have more choice of eating, drinking and sleeping if you take the 10 minute drive to North Berwick which has more of a seaside feel, sitting on a lovely beach and harbour.